Arilucea/Bridge-Relayer/README.md

 2. The bridge validates the request and locks the token on the source chain
 3. The bridge monitors for events confirming the token has been locked
 4. Once confirmed, the bridge mints the token on the destination chain
-5. Bridge monitors for events confirming the token has been created
+5. Bridge monitors for events confirming the token’s creation.
 6. The request is marked as completed

 ### Detailed Flow